Dr. Kimberly Beatty, chancellor

 Dr. Beatty has been the recipient of the 30 Most Influential Women of Houston Award by the D-Mars Group, Houston; the Trailblazer Award by the Mason Lodge, Houston; Damiani Award for Commitment to Global Education, Tidewater Community College; and the Regina Standback-Stroud Award for Commitment to Diversity in Higher Education, California State Academic Senate.

 Dr. Beatty is married to Kelvin Beatty.
 They are proud parents of three sons, Kelvin Jr., Michael and Ian.
 They also have five grandsons.

-Carlos G. Peñaloza, vice chancellor, academic affairs
+Carlos G. Peñaloza, vice chancellor, instruction, and chief academic officer

 Peñaloza, a former biology instructor, earned his doctorate in molecular, cellular and developmental biology from the City University of New York.
 He came to New York at the age of 17 after being born and raised in Venezuela.

 Peñaloza, whose first degree was from a community college, calls himself a "true believer" in the community college experience.